Viewing: Summer

 What is the “Group of 4” rule?

-In areas of high grizzly activity (like Larch Valley or Consolation Lakes), Parks Canada often mandates that hikers travel in a tight group of four or more.
-This is a legal requirement with fines up to $25,000 for non-compliance.
-Confirm current requirements with Parks Canada.
+In areas of high grizzly activity, Parks Canada may require hikers to travel in a tight group of four or more.
+Confirm current requirements, enforcement, and affected trails with Parks Canada and trailhead signage before starting.

 Summer safety summary